Cindy Sember: Biography

-Ofili is a native of Ypsilanti, Michigan, and the younger sister of fellow hurdler Tiffany Porter (née Ofili); as her mother is British and her dad-Nigerian, she was born with American, Nigerian, and British citizenship.
+Ofili is a native of Ypsilanti, Michigan, and the younger sister of fellow hurdler Tiffany Porter (née Ofili); as her mother is British and her dad Nigerian, she was born with American, Nigerian, and British citizenship.
 In 2014, her sophomore year at the University of Michigan, Ofili qualified for the 60 m hurdles final at the NCAA indoor championships, placing sixth in a personal best 8.07; outdoors, she broke 13 seconds in the 100 m hurdles for the first time, winning the Big Ten conference championship in 12.93.
 In addition to hurdling, she competed in the sprints, setting Michigan indoor school records at both 60 metres (7.37) and 200 metres (23.69).

 Ofili's times improved in 2015, and she became a leading collegiate hurdler; at the NCAA outdoor championships in Eugene she placed second in a personal best 12.60, losing only to Keni Harrison of Kentucky.
 She also qualified for the NCAA championship meet in the flat 100 m, but despite running a school record 11.39 she was eliminated in the semi-finals in that event.

 Ofili could have chosen to internationally represent either the United States, Great Britain or Nigeria (her father's country of origin); in June 2015 it was announced that she had selected Britain, following her older sister Tiffany Porter.
-The move caused some controversy in Britain, with detractors labeling Ofili a "plastic Brit"; Ofili, who unlike her sister had not represented the United States as a junior, stated she felt British.
+Ofili, who unlike her sister had not represented the United States as a junior, stated she felt British.
 At the 2015 British championships Ofili placed second to Porter in 12.96, qualifying to represent Britain later that summer at the IAAF World Championships in Beijing.

 Ofili finished fourth in the 100m hurdles final at the 2016 Rio Olympics, in 12.63 secs.

-She became a double British champion when successfully defending her title and winning the 100 metres hurdles event at the 2020 British Athletics Championships in a time of 13.16 sec.
+In 2020, Ofili became a double British champion when successfully defending her title and winning the 100 metres hurdles event at the 2020 British Athletics Championships in a time of 13.16 sec.

 Sember began competing under her married name of Cindy Sember from the 2021 season onwards.
+She won three more consecutive 100 metres hurdle titles from 2022 to 2024 respectively.
+After winning the 100 metres hurdles gold medal at the 2024 British Athletics Championships, Sember was subsequently named in the Great Britain team for the 2024 Summer Olympics.